 Driving the Alpine Ohakune Mountain Road in NZ

-Ohakune Mountain Road is a sealed road located on the southern end of the Taupo Volcanic Zone in New Zealand, within Tongariro National Park.
+Ohakune Mountain Road is a sealed road with sweeping views located in the North Island of New Zealand.
 It’s one of the highest roads of the country.

 How long is Ohakune Mountain Road?